Birth of Religions

 - Saudi Arabia

 - The puritanical Islamist movement created by Ibn al-Wahhab (1703-1792) was not important in his own time.
-Yet, because he was linked to the Seoud tribe that was striving to take hold of power by conquering the Arabian deserts, his doctrine was to gain wide significance much later and exert considerable effects on the Islamic world during the second half of the twentieth century.
+Yet, because he was linked to the Seoud tribe that was striving to take hold of power by conquering the Arabian deserts, his doctrine later gained wide significance, having considerable effects on the Islamic world during the second half of the twentieth century.
 The Seouds, indeed, succeeded in uniting diverse tribal groups into a movement that eventually conquered most of Arabia and established the kingdom of Saudi Arabia in 1932.
-The Saudi royal family, which is essentially a secular polity, then co-opted a religious elite and used Islam in order to consolidate a Saudi national identity, and thereby reinforce its own legitimacy.
-23
+The Saudi royal family, which is essentially a secular polity, then co-opted the religious elite and used Islam in order to consolidate a Saudi national identity, thereby reinforcing its own legitimacy.
+72

 - Iran

 - Shi’ism in its present form (Twelver Shi’ism, in particular) was largely conceived by the Safavid rulers of Iran as a convenient ideology of nation-building vis-à-vis the rival Ottoman Empire.
-[It gave Iran] a specific ideological distinction and national identity [...].
-As part of the official ideology, the Safavids cursed the first three caliphs considered holy by the Sunnis and they claimed descent from the Seventh imam, which gave them impeccable religious credentials. [...]
+It gave Iran a specific ideological distinction and national identity.
+As part of the official ideology, the Safavids cursed the first three caliphs considered holy by the Sunnis and claimed descent from the Seventh imam, which gave them impeccable religious credentials.
 The consequences of this split between two main strands of Islam, now viewed by each other as heretics and enemies, have been carried over into the present time.
-23
+72

 - The United States

-The US is officially a secular country.
-Its constitution says the state may not interfere with religion.
-However, in the wake of the cold war, the phrase “In God we trust” became an official motto of the US, in an effort to distinguish the country as a Christian nation from the atheist socialist world.
+- The US is officially a secular country in that its constitution says the state may not interfere with matters of religion.
+However, in the wake of the cold war, the phrase “In God we trust” became an official motto of the nation in an effort to distinguish the country as Christian, differentiated from the atheist socialist world they were fighting against .

-- Recent history offers us examples (Egypt, Sudan, Algeria, Pakistan, Indonesia, and Iraq) showing that political rulers use Islam as a readily available ideology and instrument of legitimacy to deflect criticisms, entrench their power and privileges, or bolster their nationalist credentials.
+- Recent history offers us examples (Egypt, Sudan, Algeria, Pakistan, Indonesia, and Iraq) of political rulers using Islam as a readily available ideology and instrument of legitimacy to deflect criticisms, entrench their power and privileges, or bolster their nationalist credentials.
 At the same time, the decision to oppose the state on the grounds that it is insufficiently Islamic belongs to anyone who wishes to exercise it.
 Thus, while the ruler increasingly presents himself as the true guardian of the faith with accounts to give only to God, the radical opposition portrays him as a decadent, impious, and sinful monarch who has strayed away from the true path of Islam.
-23
+72

 - Other countries